AngelMunoz/Avalonia.Mvu/README.md

 - [Avalonia.FuncUI] - A true MVU plus react-like library for Avalonia.
 If you have a hint of react/elm then this is for you.
 - [Fabulous.Avalonia] - Fabulous supports a wide range of backends not just Avalonia but they are MVU first.
+- [Elmish.Avalonia] - Elmish Avalonia is a port of Elmish.WPF for Avalonia, you can use XAML to define your views and use MVU for the rest.
+It also supports Design View in VS2022 or Rider.

 ## Call For Help!